claireaoi/transversations/README.md

 # Transversation

-### Questionning the ground
+### Questionning the ground*

-An open conversation across fields to collect samples, visions and stories stemming from plural-minds tuned on specific-words, as a lucid vagabondage in-between possible perspectives on a same THING.\
+An open conversation across fields to collect samples, visions and stories stemming from plural-minds tuned on specific-words, as a lucid vagabondage in-between possible perspectives on a same THING*.\
 One word, many ways of seeing.